-3.1 Selecting Programs
+Selecting Programs

-To select a program, press enter after placing the cursor over the appropriate filename:
+To select a program, press < ENTER > after placing the cursor over the appropriate file name:

-T-Word for T-Word IDEA! for IDEA!
-T-base for the data entry and retrieval component of T-base TB-RPT for the report-printing component of T-base TS-DOS for TS-DOS View80 for ROM-View 80 BASIC for the BASIC program built into your computer TEXT for the TEXT program built into your computer TELCOM for the TELCOM program built into your computer
+1 · · · T-Word for T-Word IDEA! for IDEA!
+T-base for the data-entry and retrieval component of T-base TB-RPT for the report-printing component of T-base TS-DOS for TS-DOS View80 for ROM-View 80 BASIC for the BASIC program built into your computer ΤΕΧΤ for the TEXT program built into your computer TELCOM for the TELCOM program built into your computer

-Note: The TS-DOS file name appears in the Ultimate ROM II in all versions - whether for the Tandy 100, 102 or 200, or the NEC.
+Note: The TS-DOS file name appears in the Ultimate ROM II menu in all versions-whether for the Tandy 100, 102, or 200, or the NEC.
 This option is not usable, however, without the TS-DOS disk, included with the Tandy 200 version of the Ultimate ROM II and available separately for the Tandy 100 and 102 and the NEC.

-3.2 Instructions for Using the Programs
+Instructions on Using the Programs

-For instructions on using T-Word, IDEA!, and T-base, consult the manuals for those programs.
+For instructions on T-Word, IDEA!, and T-base, consult the manuals for those programs.

-For instructions on starting TS-DOS and ROM-View 80, see Chapter 4 of this guide.
+For instructions on starting TS-DOS and ROM-View 80, see page 8 of this guide.

-For instructions on using BASIC, TEXT, and TELCOM while in the Ultimate ROM II, see Chapter 5 of this guide.
+For instructions on using BASIC, TEXT, and TELCOM while in the Ultimate ROM II, see page 9 of this guide.

-3.3 Entering and Leaving the Ultimate ROM II
+Entering and Leaving the Ultimate ROM II

-It is through the menu shown on Chapter 3 that you enter and leave the Ultimate ROM II.
+It is through the menu shown on the previous page that you enter and have the Ultimate ROM II.
 Notice the Menu prompt in the lower right corner.

-- To leave the Ultimate ROM II menu and return to the main system menu, press F8 on the Tandy 100/102/200; Shift F5 on the NEC.
-Once back in the main system menu, you will see this prompt: UR-2. - To enter the Ultimate ROM II from the main system menu, place the cursor over UR-2 and press Enter.
+■ To leave the Ultimate ROM II menu and return to the main system menu, press < f8 > on the Tandy 100/102/200; < SIHFT > < f5 >, on the NEC.

+Once back in the main system menu, you will see this prompt: UR-2.

+■ To enter the Ultimate ROM II from the main system menu, place the cursor over UR-2 and press < ENTER >.
 You are then in the menu of the Ultimate ROM II, where you can select any of its programs.

-Chapter 4 - Starting TS-DOS and ROM-View 80
+Starting TS-DOS and ROM-View 80